 Particularly when we are children, we often believe “that’s just the way it is”, because we have no alternative frame of reference.
 It’s also in the nature of children to assume that it’s all because of them (or all their fault if you prefer).
 I heard a story about a breastfeeding mother who was concentrating on her phone rather than her baby son.
 She received bad news on the phone and the baby cried (probably wondering what he had done to upset her).

 Later in life we are aware that something isn’t quite working in our lives but we have exhausted all the ways we know how to think about it.
 I once described it as like knowing that I was locked in a room and knowing that there was a key available, but also somehow knowing that the key was outside the room.
 As someone once said “It can be hard to think outside the box, when thinking is the box”.

 How can we become aware of our complex trauma?

 This requires us to become re-connected to our true or essential self, the unique aspect of us that some call the soul.
 Our true self knows our value and what we needed to support us on our journey to become ourselves.
 This part of us may have had to go into hiding, but it never leaves us.

-How regrettable that one of the ways we survive these deficits is to become disconnected from our true selves, either by locking ourselves away in an over-protective shell, or by disconnecting from our intuition which can make us vulnerable and disorientated in so many of life’s interactions.
+How regrettable that one of the ways we survive these deficits is to become disconnected from our true selves, either by locking ourselves away in an over-protective shell, or by disconnecting from our intuition which can leave us feeling vulnerable and disorientated in so many of life’s interactions.